-Students will be scored on at least half of these assessments.
-They will receive feedback on all work in their feedback books and written evidence of student response to feedback will be clear for every assessment.
-Feedback will focus on improving students' knowledge, skills and understanding not just - or necessarily at all - on improving the work.
+Students will receive some form of feedback every lesson.
+Subject teachers will ask students to complete assessed tasks in feedback books, folders or curriculum booklets.
+Students will receive feedback on assessed tasks each half term and feedback will focus on improving students' knowledge, skills and understanding not just - or necessarily at all - on improving the work.